Let's Rock Scotland and Party at the Palace reveal line up for first joint summer festival

-Let's Rock Scotland and Party at the Palace reveal line up for first joint festival including Ronan Keating and UB40
+Let's Rock Scotland and Party at the Palace reveal line up for first joint festival including Ronan Keating and former UB40 frontman Ali Campbell

 The news comes as Let’s Rock Scotland and Party at the Palace announced the line up for their first festival together in the town on Saturday, August 10 and Sunday, August 11.